bschnei/bens-haus/content/router.md

 ## Do-it-Yourself, Open Source ARM Gateway/Router

 This is an outline of steps I followed to get up-to-date, mainstream U-Boot and Linux running on an ARM SoC network appliance.
-After many years of using [dd-wrt](https://dd-wrt.com/) as a router OS, I was tired of the dated UI, cumbersome update process, and lack of kernel updates--which are important for good security.
-I also become increasingly comfortable with Linux system administration and thought it would be a fun project to try to build my own router.
+After many years of using [DD-WRT](https://dd-wrt.com/) as a router OS, I was tired of the dated GUI, cumbersome update process, and lack of kernel updates--which are important for good security.
+DD-WRT's shortcomings also forced me to get comfortable with Linux system administration.
+At a certain point, I thought it would be a fun project to try to build my own router.

 ### Acquire a [Globalscale ESPRESSOBIN Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/)
 I believe this device was the result of a kickstarter project.
 The hardware (outside of the WiFi/Bluetooth module) seems fine, but the devices I received came running outdated and unmaintained forks of upstream open source projects (e.g. Linux and U-Boot).
-Their forks--having missed out on years of upstream development--are also very buggy.
+Globalscale's forks--lacking years of upstream development--are also very buggy.

 It has most of the features one would expect from a basic small-office/home-office router including a 4 port switch (useful for VLANs).
 It also has a WiFi/Bluetooth module, but it is not very good and requires the use of closed-source drivers.
 I recommend separate, dedicated WiFi access point hardware and avoiding using this device's WiFi.